QuarkNet-HEP/2019-QuarkNet-CMS-Data-Summer/README.rst

 goal of this project is to make CMS data received from CERN more accessible in it's native format, ROOT.

+Note that each project (.csv file & ROOT file projects) have their own README, and act as standalone programs.

+The recommended order to go through this page is the .csv project, then Outreach2011, then pattuples2011.
+This will introduce you to all concepts covered in our written program.

 **Table of Contents:**

 * ROOT